Tuning Fairness by Balancing Target Labels: Experiments

-\textbf{Data.} The first dataset is the \textbf{Adult Income} dataset~\cite{Dua:2017}.
+We run experiments on two real-world datasets.
+The first dataset is the \textbf{Adult Income} dataset~\citep{Dua:2017}.
 It contains 33,561 data points with census information from US citizens.
 The labels indicate whether the individual earns more ($y=1$) or less ($y=0$) than \$50,000 per year.
-We use the dataset with \emph{race} and \emph{gender} as the sensitive attribute.
+We use the dataset with either \emph{race} or \emph{gender} as the sensitive attribute.
 The input dimension, excluding the sensitive attributes, is 12 in the raw data; the categorical features are then one-hot encoded.
 For the experiments, we removed 2,399 instances with missing data and used only the training data, which we split randomly for each trial run.
 The second dataset is the \textbf{ProPublica recidivism} dataset.
 It contains data from 6,167 individuals that were arrested.
-The data was collected for the COMPAS risk assessment tool~\cite{angwin2016machine}.
+The data was collected when investigating the COMPAS risk assessment tool~\citep{angwin2016machine}.
 The task is to predict whether the person was rearrested within two years ($y=1$ if they were rearrested, $y=0$ otherwise).
-We again use the dataset with \emph{race} and \emph{gender} as the sensitive attributes.
+We again use the dataset with either \emph{race} or \emph{gender} as the sensitive attributes.